 You will need a yoghurt starter culture to introduce the fermentation of bacteria to your coconut milk.
 Use the amount of starter culture indicated on the packet.
 A good multi-strain probiotic or the contents of a capsule may also be used.
 Here is a list of SCD & GAPS friendly yogurt starter cultures.
 For more on probiotics click over to 24 hour yogurt Vs a probiotic pill.

 In traditional dairy milk yoghurt, the bacteria in starter culture thrive on the sugar (lactose) content, naturally found in milk.
 The bacteria populating your coconut yoghurt must have something to feed on to allow the culturing process to take place.
-A little bit of sugar is enough to kick start fermentation.
-Don’t be afraid of this, the sugar is not for you, and it will be consumed by the hungry, healthy, bacteria.
+One teaspoon of sugar or one tablespoon of pasteurised honey is enough to kick start fermentation.
+Raw honey may have an antibiotic effect and is therefore not suitable for making yogurt.

 Thoroughly wash or sterilize your yoghurt container, whisk and other utensils with boiling water.

 Substitute gelatin for 1 teaspoon of agar agar.
 Gently heat the coconut milk to 190⁰F (87⁰C) and hold the temperature for 10 minutes.
 Do not boil.
 Watch it closely; coconut milk heats faster than regular milk.
 Remove from the heat and then cover and let cool to below 108° F (42° C) before adding your starter culture.